It was disappointing that 28 October was chosen as the new New Zealand Wars Day. This was because the day has nothing to do with the New Zealand Wars.

 An over-arching ‘sovereignty’ sounds fine, but for Māori it was something always grounded in the land.

 October 28 denies to Māori the devastating costs of those conflicts, fought for their te tino rangatirantanga, embedded in the tribal estates.

 A better date might have been 17 March, when the wars started at Te Kohia, near Waitara.
-The Taranaki Daily News has recently published an excellent article about the Te Kohia Battle site, written by Deena Coster – you can read it here : Te Kohia Battle Site .
+The Taranaki Daily News has recently published an interesting article about the Te Kohia Battle site – you can read it here : Te Kohia Battle Site .